Suni Mat Jerah

-Suni bin Mat Jerah (born 4 May 1968) is a retired Bruneian footballer.
-He played as a striker for the Brunei national team and most notably the Bruneian representative team that joined the Malaysian leagues in the late nineties, and was part of the 1999 Malaysia Cup-winning squad.
+Suni bin Mat Jerah (born 4 May 1968) is a Bruneian former footballer who played as a striker.
+He played for the Brunei national team and most notably the Bruneian representative team that competed in the Malaysian leagues in the late nineties, and was part of the 1999 Malaysia Cup-winning squad.

 Club career

 Suni first played with Brunei in the Liga Semi-Pro Malaysia in 1995, forming a lethal strike partnership with experienced striker Rosanan Samak.
 His M-League career came to a climax in 1999 when Brunei beat Sarawak FA 2–1 in the final of the Malaysia Cup, although he did not take the field.
 After Brunei were relegated from Premier 1 the next season, he chose to leave the team for Wijaya FC in the domestic league.

 Now revered as a legend, Suni brought success to Wijaya with the Brunei FA Cup in 2002 and the B-League championship in 2003.
 In his last season as a Wijaya player, he scored a last-minute winner against Majra FC to put his team into the final of the 2008 Brunei FA Cup.
 He would be let down in his last game by a solitary MS ABDB goal in the final.

 Suni came out of retirement to captain Perda FC for the 2012 Brunei National Football League (precursor to the Brunei Super League), but his side finished seventh in the 8-team group stage.